-PROCESS STEP PROCESS FLOW DESCRIPTION Raw milk collection tankers are cleaned at least once every 24hrs.
-Cleaning is normally carried out by 1.
-Milk Tanker connecting the tanker to a registered cleaning (CIP) Preparation system while in the reception area or at a defined /fa:!!. aallaatia f cleaning station.
-Planned maintenance and regular (for milk collection from farm and reloaded milk) inspections of collection tankers are carried out at a defined frequency as required within DTAS standards.
-Tarini and reloaded milk) Filter integrity checked pre-shift, before and after every collection and delivery and at end of shift.
-Raw milk is stored on the farm in refrigerated bulk tanks.
-The collection of raw cows' milk normally takes place 2.
-Milk Collection daily or on alternate days.
-For goats' milk, may be up to 2.
-Will Collection every 3 days.
+PROCESS STEP PROCESS FLOW DESCRIPTION Milk Tanker Preparation (for milk collection from farm, reloaded milk and milk fractions) Raw milk and milk fractions collection tankers are cleaned at least once every 24hrs.
+Cleaning is normally carried out by connecting the tanker to a registered cleaning (CIP) system while in the reception area or at a defined cleaning station.
+Planned maintenance and regular inspections of collection tankers are carried out at a defined frequency as required within DTAS standards.
+Filter integrity checked pre-shift, before and after every collection and delivery and at end of shift.
+2. Milk and milk fractions collection Raw milk is stored on the farm in refrigerated bulk tanks.
+The collection of raw cows' milk normally takes place daily or on alternate days.
+For goats' milk, may be up to every 3 days.
 On arrival at the farm the driver undertakes preliminary checks prior to loading the milk into the tanker.
 A loading hose from the tanker is connected to the outlet on the bulk tank.
-3. Transfer to Secondary Vessel The transfer of raw milk from a tanker that has collected Vessei raw milk direct from the farm, which is then transferred (reloaded milk) to another tanker at a reload point. · · · A NATH Towns and Once the milk tanker has completed its scheduled route, 4.
-Milk Transport milk is transported either direct to the processing site or to a reload point.
-A delivery of a milk tanker at the receiving processing site with a batch of raw milk.
-The first thing carried out at the 5 2411 5 11 processing site is to determine the quantity of milk 5.
-Milk Delivery collected.
+For milk fractions product will be under control of the processor and will be released to load.
+3. Transfer to Secondary Vessel (reloaded milk) The transfer of raw milk from a tanker that has collected raw milk direct from the farm, which is then transferred to another tanker at a reload point.
+4. Milk Transport Once the milk tanker has completed its scheduled route, milk, or the milk fraction, is transported either direct to the processing site or to a reload point.
+5. Milk Delivery Process step: A delivery of a milk tanker at the receiving processing site with a batch of milk.
+The first thing carried out at the processing site is to determine the quantity of milk collected.
 Afterwards quality of milk is verified by organoleptic assessment, antibiotic detection, and several analytical tests.
-Upon satisfactory completion of these checks the milk is then pumped into a raw milk silo.
-Milk rejected on Food Safety grounds will always be disposed of as a minimum Category 2 Animal By Product.
-6. Milk Disposal Milk rejected against commercial specifications and not salvaged will be disposed of as a minimum Category 3 Animal By-products.
+Upon satisfactory completion of these checks the milk is then pumped into a milk silo.
+6. Milk Disposal Milk rejected on Food Safety grounds will always be disposed of as a minimum Category 2 Animal By-product.
+Milk rejected against commercial specifications and not salvaged will be disposed of as a minimum Category 3 Animal By-products.
+Relevant and required paperwork to be available.